What is a registered consumer proposal in Canada?

 This works well if you have a couple of creditors on your back, and you can sort it all out quickly.

 Plus, if you have the ability to pay all of your debts by altering the terms slightly, this is a great method.

-Still, if you want the extra protection from a registered consumer proposal – and it’s impossible to repay all of your debts – then the informal approach may not work.
+Still, if you want the extra protection from a consumer proposal that is registered – and it’s impossible to repay all of your debts – then the informal approach may not work.